-The northern and western sides of Mount Elgon rise in a series of massive basalt cliffs, often several kilometres in length, over which the mountain’s rivers plunge as beautiful waterfalls.
+The northern and western sides of Mount Elgon rise in a series of massive basalt cliffs, often several kilometers in length, over which the mountain’s rivers plunge as beautiful waterfalls.
 The best known are the three waterfalls at Sipi on the Kapchorwa road, just outside the park.
 The lowest of these falls is the most spectacular as it cascades over a 100m cliff.
 The second, known as Simba, plunges 69m over the entrance to a cave.
 Visitors can stand in the cave and enjoy a view of the back of the falls.
 The third waterfall, also known as Ngasire, gushes over an 87m high ridge.
 Sipi Falls is less than an hour’s drive from Mbale on a paved road.

-Easily accessible waterfalls are also found at Sisiyi, Bulago, Chebonet and Wanale and many more are scattered across the mountain, offering spectacular views.
+Easily accessible waterfalls are also found at Sisiyi, Bulago, Chebonet, and Wanale and many more are scattered across the mountain, offering spectacular views.

 Outside the park overlooking Sipi Falls is the hill where, during the 1960s, Chemonges Kingo, King of the Sabiny would meet his subjects.
-From the top you can view the three falls, the Karamajong plains and the Wagagai peak.
+From the top, you can view the three falls, the Karamajong plains, and the Wagagai peak.

 Pian Upe Wildlife Reserve and Matheniko Bokora Wildlife Reserve

 In the plains of Karamoja to the north of Mount Elgon lie Matheniko Bokora Wildlife Reserve and the expansive Pian Upe Wildlife Reserve, the second largest protected area in Uganda, with an area of 2,788km2.
-Wildlife found here includes rare species such as the roan antelope, lesser kudu, Bright’s gazelle and ostriches which, in Uganda, are found only here and in Kidepo Valley National Park.
-Wildlife is concentrated around the Loporokocho swamp; bird species encountered here include Hartlaub’s Turaco, Eastern Bronze-napped Pigeon, Lemon Dove, Dusky Turtle Dove, African Hill Babbler, Alpine Chat, Black-throated Wattle-eye, Mountain Yellow Warbler, Thick-billed Honey guide and Grey Cuckoo-Shrike.
+Wildlife found here includes rare species such as the roan antelope, lesser kudu, Bright’s gazelle, and ostriches which, in Uganda, are found only here and in Kidepo Valley National Park.
+Wildlife is concentrated around the Loporokocho swamp; bird species encountered here include Hartlaub’s Turaco, Eastern Bronze-napped Pigeon, Lemon Dove, Dusky Turtle Dove, African Hill Babbler, Alpine Chat, Black-throated Wattle-eye, Mountain Yellow Warbler, Thick-billed Honey guide, and Grey Cuckoo-Shrike.